- Stand-Alone vs. Grid Interface

 Deep cycle batteries are available for golf carts, and include Industrial Chloride batteries.
 These batteries are the best choice for PV systems as they can be discharged 80%.
 The golf cart batteries will last 3-5 years.
 There are some larger capacity deep cycle batteries that will last 7-10 years.
 Industrial Chloride batteries will last 15-20 years.

-Non lead-based batteries such as nickel-cadmium batteries are costly but can last a very long time if they are not discharged excessively.
+Non lead-based batteries such as nickel-cadmium or nickel-iron batteries are costly but can last a very long time if they are not discharged excessively.
 A new type of nickel-cadmium battery, fiber-nickel-cadmium, has outstanding longevity at a 25% discharge rate.
 Nickel-cadmium (NiCad) batteries have different operating and maintenance characteristics than lead-acid batteries that must be considered.
 For example, it is difficult to measure the depth of discharge that is occurring with a NiCad battery since its output is constant right up to the last moments before being completely discharged.
 Check with the suppliers in the Resources section about the operation and maintenance characteristics of the NiCad batteries they offer.

 For large systems, the best battery choices will be the “true” deep cycle types.
 Caution in using batteries must be observed along with recognition of their characteristics in response to temperature changes (lead-acid batteries operate less efficiently in cold temperatures) and ventilation requirements.